-For that indicator, The World Bank provides data for India from 1961 to 2016.
-The average value for India during that period was 54 percent with a minumum of 52.4 percent in 1961 and a maximum of 55 percent in 1979.
+For that indicator, we provide data for India from 1961 to 2016.
+The average value for India during that period was 54 percent with a minimum of 52.4 percent in 1961 and a maximum of 55 percent in 1979.

 Definition: Arable land includes land defined by the FAO as land under temporary crops (double-cropped areas are counted once), temporary meadows for mowing or for pasture, land under market or kitchen gardens, and land temporarily fallow.
 Land abandoned as a result of shifting cultivation is excluded.